Purchases made through links earn us a small commission, at no extra cost to you.

 - Bike share programs are becoming more and more popular around Europe.
 In many cities you’ll find stands where you can rent a bike for a short period of time and return it to any rental point in the city.
 We used bikes to get from place to place in Paris all the time.

 - European cities are very walkable.
-Many of the main sights are in close proximity to each other, so bring a comfortable pair of shoes.
+Many of the main attractions are in close proximity to each other, so bring a comfortable pair of shoes.

 - Public washrooms are available, but be prepared to pay to use them.
 We paid anywhere between €0.50 to €1.00 to use the washroom.
 Sometimes there was a turnstile you had to put coins in, other times there was a dish of coins on the counter.
 While I hated having to pay, I liked that these washrooms were kept clean more often than not.